-The Commission has reviewed the record in this case, including the April 23, 2014 Agreement, comments of Commission Staff and replies filed by Idaho Power and North Side.
+The Commission has reviewed the record in this case, including the April 23, 2014, Agreement, comments and replies of Commission Staff, Idaho Power and Renewable Energy Coalition.
 We find that the proposed Agreement submitted in this case contains acceptable contract provisions including the current, non-levelized published avoided cost rates approved by the Commission in Order No. 32817 for energy deliveries of less than 10 average MW (aMW).
-We further find that the terms and definitions regarding Mid-Columbia Market Energy Cost, seasonal and non-seasonal hydro rates, delay security and damages, ownership of renewable energy credits, and generation estimates for purposes of the 90/110 provision are consistent with prior Commission Orders.
+We further find that the terms and definitions regarding Mid-Columbia Market Energy Cost, seasonal and non-seasonal hydro rates, delay security and damages, ownership of renewable energy credits, and generation estimates for purposes of the 90/110 provision are consistent with prior Commission orders.